cryptedx/copilot-orchestra/Conductor.agent.md

    - Relevant files/functions to modify
    - Test requirements
    - Explicit instruction to work autonomously and follow TDD

+- **MCP Elicitation Requirement:** If the implement-subagent requires a decision or clarification from the user during implementation, the Conductor MUST surface that request via an MCP elicitation tool (for example `copilot-orchestra-mcp/request_clarification`).
+Do NOT request a free-text chat response from the user.

 2. Monitor implementation completion and collect the phase summary.